Adelaide Crapsey: Higher education

-In 1906, the Diocese presented charges of heresy against Adelaide's father and an Ecclesiastical Court was established and trial was set to be held in Batavia, New York.
+In 1906, the Diocese presented charges of heresy against Crapsey's father, and an Ecclesiastical Court was established and trial was set to be held in Batavia, New York.
 On April 18, 1906, she went with her father and his chief counsel to Batavia.
 At the end of the trial, her father was found guilty of heresy.

 After the trial, Adelaide remained with her family to give them her "support, comfort, and good humor."
 However, her "literary and academic future" had been suspended for eighteen months.
 She needed a job near enough to Rochester to be "relatively accessible to her family."
 She found such a job, teaching history and literature at Miss Low's School in Stamford, Connecticut.
 Stamford was also only a short train ride from New York City where her father's Court of Appeal was held.
 The appeal was denied on November 20, 1906.

-Adelaide taught at Miss Low's for the academic years 1906-1907 and 1907-1908.
+Crapsey taught at Miss Low's for the academic years 1906-1907 and 1907-1908.
 With her father's appeal having been denied, he was no longer a minister in the Episcopal Church.
 He was given until the end of December 1906 to vacate the St. Andrew's rectory.
-Therefore, when Adelaide went home for Christmas in 1906, the family was moving out of the house in which had been her home for twenty-seven years and into a rented house.
-When Adelaide went back to Stamford, other sad events followed.
+Therefore, when Crapsey went home for Christmas in 1906, the family was moving out of the house in which had been her home for twenty-seven years and into a rented house.
+When Crapsey went back to Stamford, other sad events followed.
 Her grandmother Harriet Gunn Trowbridge, whom she had visited as a child, died.
 In May 1907, her eldest brother Philip died of chronic malaria, which he had contracted during the invasion of Cuba during the Spanish–American War.

-Adelaide was not happy teaching at Miss Low's school.
+Crapsey was not happy teaching at Miss Low's school.
 The "atmosphere was oppressive" to her; her horizons had expanded.
 Nevertheless, her teaching was described as "thrilling."
 Her students "seemed to gravitate" to her classes.